AI-HELP/sdk-android-example/README.md

 If your APP provides multiple entries to AIHelp, and you intend to introduce different AI welcome texts and story lines to users from different entries, you can set the config parameters in [showElva](#showElva) or [showElvaOP](#showElvaOP)：

-	map.put("anotherWelcomeText","usersay");
+	// "anotherWelcomeText" is the key name, it's value is the usersay variable map.put("anotherWelcomeText","usersay");

 **Coding Example：**

-	HashMap<String,Object> map = new HashMap();
+	// Presenting Single FAQ to your customers HashMap<String,Object> map = new HashMap();
 	ArrayList<String> tags = new ArrayList();
+	// the tag names are variables
 	tags.add("pay1");
 	tags.add("s1");
-	tags.add("elvaTestTag");
-	map.put("elva-tags",tags);
-	// note：anotherWelcomeText is key, should be unchanged.
-	// you need to change usersay according to the "User Say" in your new
-	// story line
-	map.put("anotherWelcomeText","usersay");
+	tags.add("vip2");

+	// “elva-tags" is the key name, not a variable. map.put("elva-tags",tags);

+	// "anotherWelcomeText" is the key name, it's value is the usersay variable map.put("anotherWelcomeText","usersay");

 	HashMap<String,Object> config = new HashMap();

-	config.put("elva-custom-metadata",map);
+	// “elva-custom-metadata" is the key name, not a variable. config.put("elva-custom-metadata",map);

-	ELvaChatServiceSdk.setName("APP_NAME"); // set APP Name
+	ELvaChatServiceSdk.setName("app_name"); // set APP Name

 	// Enter show AI support
 	ELvaChatServiceSdk.showElva(
-				"USER_NAME",
-				"USER_ID",
-				"Server_ID",
+				"user_name",
+				"user_id",
+				"server_id",
 				"1", // show conversation entry
 				config);
 Or

 	// Enter operational module
 	ELvaChatServiceSdk.showElvaOP(
-				"USER_NAME",
-				"USER_ID",
-				"Server_ID",
+				"user_name",
+				"user_id",
+				"server_id",
 				"1", // show conversation entry
 				config);